awsdocs/aws-security-hub-user-guide/doc_source/using-service-linked-roles.md

 The `AWSServiceRoleForSecurityHub` service\-linked role uses the managed policy [`AWSSecurityHubServiceRolePolicy`](security-iam-awsmanpol.md#security-iam-awsmanpol-awssecurityhubservicerolepolicy)\.

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
-For the `AWSServiceRoleForSecurityHub` service\-linked role to be successfully created, the IAM identity that you use Security Hub with must have the required permissions\.
-To grant the required permissions, attach the following policy to this IAM user, group, or role\.
+You must grant permissions to allow an IAM identity \(such as a role, group, or user\) to create, edit, or delete a service\-linked role\.
+For the `AWSServiceRoleForSecurityHub` service\-linked role to be successfully created, the IAM identity that you use to access Security Hub must have the required permissions\.
+To grant the required permissions, attach the following policy to the role, group, or user\.

 ```
 {